 Proposal 7: The intention of removing “AS threshold checking” from the condition of “consider no NR sidelink U2N Relay UE to be selected” in clause 5.8.15.3 is agreeable, and the detailed change can be checked during CR update.

-Proposal 8: RAN2 can discuss the following optimizations if time allows:
+Proposal 8: RAN2 can discuss the following if time allows:

 A: Upon handover, relay UE doesn’t send NotificationMessageSidelink message, if the PCell doesn’t change.